-One of the most interesting beverages I’ve come across lately is an unfiltered, no sulfur dioxide added treat.
-A small production of just 300 cases with no commercial yeast strains or barrel treatment this is a bit of a indie wine with a small but dedicated following.
-It reminds me a bit of a cult film, it’s flukey offbeat style draws me back to check it out again and again like Rocky Horror or a John Waters flick.
+One of the most interesting beverages I’ve come across lately is an unfiltered, no sulfur dioxide added sparkling treat.
+It’s small production of 300 cases it is made with no commercial yeast strains or barrel treatment and is a bit of a indie wine with a small but dedicated following.
+It reminds me a bit of a cult film, its flukey offbeat style drawing me back to check it out again and again, like Rocky Horror or a John Waters flick.

 I paired it with a cream based chicken dish with mushrooms, grapes and shallots that went with all aspects of this wine from start to finish.
 The slightly sweet savory sauce complemented the rich fruit as well as the yeasty apple flavors that filled our glasses throughout the evening!